 Plastic Divided Compartment Bins

-I have at least 8 of these versatile plastic divided compartment bins in use in my office and home right now, and at less than $9, they’re so affordable!
+I have at least 8 of these versatile plastic divided compartment bins in use in my office and home right now, and they’re so affordable!

 I use them to hold my letterboard letters, small office supplies, craft supplies, my daughter’s earrings, and so much more.
 Seriously, if you don’t have these organizing gems in your office or home, get some right now!
 They’ll make your life so much easier.